SolutionGuidance/psm-dashboard/README.md

 Run the `refresh-dashboard` script in this directory.
 It will tell you about any config preparation you need to make.
-Once the configuration is properly set up, `refresh-dashboard` will produce `features-info.json` (you will see a lot of progress output along the way).
+Once the configuration is properly set up, `refresh-dashboard` will produce `features-info.json`.
+You will see a lot of progress output along the way.
+For reference, the script seems to usually take 2-3 minutes to run, when your machine has a good Net connection.

-Once that output file is ready, visit `index.html` in your browser and make sure everything looks right.
+Once `features-info.json` is ready, visit `index.html` in your browser and make sure everything looks right.
 If it does, commit and push the updated `features-info.json` to the `master` branch of the origin repository on GitHub.